- Main sources

 - Cassandra’s tragic circumstances have persuaded Heaney that there is No such thing/ As innocent/ Bystanding, only making his task more difficult; he feels tested by the distance between what he knows and what he can bring himself to enunciate;

-- the poet stands apart from ordinary mortals troubled by the need to compose materials that set out the gaps between how things are (‘reality’) and how he senses they should be (‘justice’); his aspiration to compose poetry As a ploughshare that turns time/ Up and over remains a ’work in progress, or does it?
+- the poet’s calling renders him more responsible than ordinary mortals to give voice to opinions that set out the gaps between how things are (‘reality’) and how he senses they should be (‘justice’); his aspiration to compose poetry as a ploughshare that turns time up and over seems destined to remain a ’work in progress’;

 - Whatever his recognisable all-Ireland sympathies (he carries an Irish passport) Heaney’s refusal to take sides and paint himself into a corner left him un-tarred by any brush and free to express his views as fairly, sensitively, angrily or temperately as he saw fit in poetry written ‘for myself’;